Growth & Marketing

 So what would the process look like after these changes?

 Since the use of data enrichment will solve most of the previous problems, the solution could materialize in a flow like this.

 The key points of the flow are these:

-Not sure how to try this quickly?
-Reaching the maximum conversion rate of our forms is a challenge that depends on many details.
-The ability to iterate in no time is the key to achieving it and that is exactly what Arengu allows you to do.
+Reaching the maximum conversion rate of our forms is a complex challenge.
+The ability to iterate quickly is the key and that is exactly what Arengu allows you to do.